brewingcats/hugo/content/posts/categories/software/photoviz.en.md

 {{< head 1 "Creating Our Data Source" >}}

 {{< big F >}}inally we have all we need to start working on our Tableau Viz.
 In this section I'll detail how I put together the data to be consumed by the Tableau Viz.
 You have many options in regards to the format of the source `.txt`, `.csv`, `.xlsx`, locally.
-I decided to use {{< link "https://www.google.com/sheets/about/" "Google Sheets" >}} because it is very convenient and easy to update.
+I decided to use
+{{< link "https://www.google.com/sheets/about/" "Google Sheets" >}} because it is very convenient and easy to update.
 Connecting to either of these data sources is actually pretty simple.
 I've organized the data that we already collected in the following columns in the spreadsheet:
 - Latitude
 - Longitude
 - Title/Description of the photo/group of photos
 - Date of the photo/group of photos
 - URL of the photos.
 For this post I'm using Instagram IDs since our shortcode already assembles the full URL (you can get the post IDs from
 {{< link "https://brewingcats.com/posts/projects/software/instaparser/" "here" >}})

 {{< customimg src="/images/categories/software/photoviz/gsheets.jpg" caption="Google Sheets Sample" >}}

+{{< head 1 "Handling Embedded Sizing" >}}

+{{< big O >}}nce you have hosting figured out.
+If you decided to host a raw picture, adding it directly into Tableau will not resize it to the available space and you will end up with a huge image that won't fit into the given Tableau container.
+For that we need to wrap it in a container that will not grow beyond the given space a.k.a the Tableau container.
+This website has a way to do it (your image needs to be able to be loaded from this domain for it to work).
+Below there's an encoded that will take your image source and an updated URL that will resize to the available space.
+Give it a try

+{{< embedencoder >}}

 {{< head 1 "Creating the Viz" >}}